MrStefanGit/outlier-identification/README.md

 Just run `docker-compose up -d --build` and it should create a container running the application.
 By default the application will run on port 8080, but you can change that in the docker-compose.yaml file

+### Python
+- Install requirements.txt using pip: "pip install -r requirements.txt"
+- make sure you are in the src directory
+- run app.py

 ## Using the application

 In order to use the application you need to send requests to the application: